 Finally, on Dec.
 1, 1941, Connecticut banned the use of mercury in hat making.
-Hydrochloric acid, a safe alternative, was used instead.
-For years thereafter, Dec.
-1 was a day of celebration for Danbury hat makers.
+Hat makers instead used hydrochloric acid, a safe alternative.
+For years thereafter, they celebrated the December 1 anniversary.

 But it was almost too late.
-The hat industry had declined, and by 1923 there were only six hat factories in Danbury.
+The hat industry had declined, and by 1923 only six hat factories remained in Danbury.
 The city’s last hat factory, Stetson, closed its doors in 1965.

 Though the hat industry vanished from Danbury, the mercury hasn’t.

-In 2003, the state of Connecticut planted on a hat factory site Eastern cottonwood trees that had been genetically engineered to absorb mercury.
+In 2003, the state of Connecticut planted on a hat factory site Eastern cottonwood trees genetically engineered to absorb mercury.
 The trees, however, emit mercury into the air.